Welcome to Miller Lake

 A Paid Parking Program is in effect in Tobermory from May 15 to October 15 each year.

-Parking rates: $3.00 per hour or $15.00 per day for Municipal parking lots and on-street parking.
+Parking rates: $3.00 to $5.00 per hour depending on location or $15.00 per day for Municipal parking lots and on-street parking.

 The Parking By-law restricts the number of residential parking passes issued to two (2) per home owner, cottage owner or year round renter at no cost.
 Specific rules are applicable.